stackery/wild-rydes-workshop/09-performance-monitoring.md

 ![](images/09-lumigo-calcsalaries-timedout.png)

+In this case, we started by asking the question "has there been any issues?" in the [Issues](https://platform.lumigo.io/issues) page and then navigate to the relevant transactions to debug the problem.

+What many performance problems don't result in issues such as timeouts.
+But even when the functions don't time out (which results in a 502 error to the caller), slow responses can still negatively impact user experience, which in turn, can [affect your sales revenue](https://www.gigaspaces.com/blog/amazon-found-every-100ms-of-latency-cost-them-1-in-sales/), user retention and other important business KPIs.

+Luckily, Lumigo makes it easy for you to catch those problems too.

 ### 3. Explore
-Lumigo lets you explore and query all the data that they record on your system.
-If you go to the [Explore](https://platform.lumigo.io/search) page you can see the datat Lumigo has recorded.
+Lumigo lets you explore and query all the data that it records on your system.
+If you go to the [Explore](https://platform.lumigo.io/search) page you can see the data Lumigo has recorded.

 ![](images/09-lumigo-explore.png)